-This instrument arrived in operating condition to the site, but the previous calibration values used resulted in this instrument largely overestimating the reference instrument.
-After calibration, all values fell within the $\pm 30\%$ range of the reference instrument.
-Evaluating instrument performance using the z-score method (ISO 5752), showed that this instrument fell within the acceptable limits of good instrument performance in comparison with all participating instruments.
+This instrument arrived in operating condition to the site and using the z-score evaluation method (ISO 5752), this instrument fell within the acceptable limits of good instrument performance and comparison with all participating instruments.

 New corrections and up to date fragmentation tables will be developed by the calibration center and made available in the coming months.
 These will be shared amongst the ACTRIS community.